jBoscW/calc/README.md

 # calc
-This is a calc for the Odin Project
+This is a calc (that's slang for calculator btw) for the last project of the Foundations course in the Odin Project